 Any individual or group other than the collector which requests classified information is called the requestor.

-The Vice President (Student Affairs) shall be the Chief Information Security Officer of the Engineering Society and shall have oversight on the collection and storage of Classified Documents.
+The Vice-President (Student Affairs) shall be the Chief Information Security Officer of the Engineering Society and shall have oversight on the collection and storage of Classified Documents.

 The Director of Information Technology shall be the Deputy Information Security Officer of the Engineering Society and shall be the primary enforcer of the practices outlined in this bylaw.